blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 4. In the SQL Server Management Studio Object Explorer, connect to your local SQL Server instance and expand the Databases folder.

-5. Right-click the AdventureWorksDW2016CTP3 database, select Tasks, select Stretch, then choose Enable.
+5. Right-click the SmartHotel database, select Tasks, select Stretch, then choose Enable.

 6. The Enable Database for Stretch wizard should open automatically.
 Click Next on the Introduction screen.